reinharty/CARF/README.md

 It's peak performance is reached at 3,4 billion read-candidate-pairs of length 64 processed per second.

+The error threshold is fixed on e = 2.

 Pairs musst be encoded as four integers: Read-High and Read-Low for Reads and Genome-High and Genome-Low for candidateregion.
 Only four letters alphabets are supported.